Dansevise: Eurovision

+Aftermath

+Grethe and Jørgen Ingmann performed their song in the Eurovision twenty-fifth anniversary show Songs of Europe held on 22 August 1981 in Mysen.
+On 10 May 2014, the song was included in the opening sequence of the Eurovision Song Contest 2014 Grand Final, held in Copenhagen.

+Reception

 John Kennedy O'Connor writes "the hypnotic tune was helped by the visual effects in the studio as a spinning vortex of whirling shapes spun around the screen, adding to the dream-like effect of the music.
 It was the only song that relied entirely on visual rather than physical props and this helped it stand out".